 - Now choose a different video quality from the list.

-After changing the video quality, the green screen should disappear and you’ll be able to enjoy in your video.
-Keep in mind that this is just a workaround, so you might have to repeat it for every video that has this problem.
+Keep in mind that this is just a workaround, so you might have to repeat it for every video with this problem.

-So, there you have it: that was how you can fix YouTube Green Screen issue in Windows 8 and Windows 8.1.
-Do share your experience and results with us via comments section from below.
+So, you have it: that is how you can fix the annoying YouTube Green Screen issues.
+Do share your experience and results with us via the comments section below.